Ex-VW boss charged over diesel scandal

 US Attorney General Jeff Sessions said the indictment showed that Volkswagen's scheme to cheat its legal requirements went "all the way to the top".

+Mr Winterkorn, 70, resigned soon after the scandal over polluting vehicles in the US erupted in September 2015.

-Mr Winterkorn, 70, is the ninth person to be hit with US criminal charges connected to the emissions cheating scandal.
+He is the ninth person to be hit with US criminal charges connected to the emissions cheating scandal.
 Two have pleaded guilty and are serving time in prison.

-Prosecutors say Mr Winterkorn was told of the cheating as early as May 2014 and agreed to collaborate on a cover-up.

-He resigned soon after the scandal over polluting vehicles in the US became public in September 2015.

 The scandal has sparked investigations in Germany and other countries.

+The firm on Thursday said: "Volkswagen continues to cooperate with investigations by the Department of Justice into the conduct of individuals.
+It would not be appropriate to comment on individual cases."

+Mr Winterkorn, who became chief executive in 2007, has said he was unaware of the issue until shortly before it became public.

-German prosecutors have also said that Mr Winterkorn was aware of the problems earlier than he has admitted.
+German prosecutors have also said that Mr Winterkorn may have been aware of the problems earlier than he admitted.

-Volkswagen pleaded guilty in March 2017 to criminal charges that it deceived US regulatory agencies, including the Environmental Protection Agency and the California Air Resources Board, by installing so-called defeat devices in diesel vehicles emissions control systems.